-With stay at home mandates in place in states across the nation, and classrooms and boardrooms transitioning to virtual meetings, we all have one thing in common during the COVID-19 crisis: our screen time has increased significantly.
+With classrooms and boardrooms transitioned to virtual and remote, we all have one thing in common during the COVID-19 crisis: our screen time has increased significantly.
 According to Nielsen, the requirement to stay at home can lead to a nearly 60 percent increase in digital media consumption habits.
 The increase is staggering when you take into consideration that before COVID-19 Americans were already spending almost 12 hours each day using digital media.
 Now, 75 percent of consumers are broadening their regular media options with streaming services and TV-connected tech.

 How are you and your students spending time during COVID-19?
 If it feels natural to let everyone become engrossed in their computer, smartphone, TV, or tablet, consider these seven disconnected activities that will help you reconnect your family to one another.
 And please share these ideas with your students’ parents or guardians!